 Not only does your air conditioner keep you comfortable, it’s also a health necessity through the extreme temperatures of summer.
-As a result, when the cool air suddenly isn’t blowing or the system won’t come on at all, you’re not able to shop around for a few days.
+As a result, when the cool air suddenly isn’t blowing or the system won’t come on at all, you’re not able to shop around for several days.

-When your air conditioning dies in the heat of the summer, you might not have time to look around for competing quotes or research what you can expect to pay.
-Not being sure how much repairs can cost when the air conditioning service expert knocks on your door can be unnerving, so we’re here to show you several price ranges on some common services so you won’t be caught off guard when Service Experts Heating & Air Conditioning arrives to get you up and running again.
+When your AC goes out in the extreme temperatures of the summer, you might not have time to call around for competing quotes or research average costs.
+Not knowing how much repairs can cost when the AC service expert knocks on your door can be unnerving, so we’re here to show you several price ranges on some common services so you won’t be shocked when Service Experts Heating & Air Conditioning arrives to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500